Retirement in New Zealand

 "There is no guarantee that you will be able to remain in New Zealand indefinitely on a Temporary Retirement Visa.

-"An extended visitor visa under the Temporary Retirement Category can theoretically roll over in perpetuity: two years after two years after two years, but it is not future proof.
+An extended visitor visa under the Temporary Retirement Category can theoretically roll over in perpetuity: two years after two years after two years, but it is not future-proof.

-On a positive note: These settlement funds can remain where they are, they don’t have to be moved to New Zealand.
+On a positive note: These settlement funds can remain where they are.
+They don’t have to be moved to New Zealand.
 For example: A house in your home country can be nominated as settlement funds, but does not have to be sold for this purpose."

-The Active Investor Plus Category (AIPC)
+The Active Investor Plus Visa

 Carsten says: